Toad (Marvel Comics): Regenesis

 During "X-Men: The Trial of Magneto" the Scarlet Witch coaxed Magneto to strangle her to death with Uru as a part of her plan to resurrect fallen mutants whose minds were not backed up by Cerebro.
 The resurrected Scarlet Witch implicated Toad for her death as the Uru used for the murder was later found in his home.
 Pleading guilty to the murder charge, possibly as a favor to Magneto, he stated that he had killed her for turning her back on the Brotherhood and Magneto.
 Earning him banishment to the Pit of Exile, he claimed that he did it all for Magneto.
-Although the Scarlet Witch tried to advocate on the Toad's behalf, her words could not save him from his fate.
+Although the Scarlet Witch tried to advocate on Toad's behalf, her words could not save him from his fate.

 He was eventually freed by Cypher along with all the other Pit inmates on the condition that they leave Krakoa and hunt down the recently escaped Sabretooth so he can be punished for his crimes.

-Throughout "Sabretooth and the Exiles", Toad joins the other exiled mutants on a journey to find Sabretooth that leads to him joining them as they infiltrate a series of Orchis Mutant prisons and experimentation centers.
-Throughout most of this Toad keeps his head down and does not speak to anyone unless he has too but when they ended up in Station Three, which was somehow built inside the Astral Plane, Victor and Toad got into a fight about their mission to the Orchis Forge that led to him being put in the pit.
-When Toad tells him it was his own fault, Victor attacks him, they fight using special powers they have in the Astral Plane.
-Oya cuts them off because she discovered, someone trapped inside some kind of organic prison.
-Sabretooth and Toad fled, assuming the person to be hostile, but later Oya approached everyone and showed them that the prisoner was a second Vitor Creed.